 What do I do if the dog needs to see the vet?

 Our vet is Blackberry Vet in Inver Grove Heights.
 All vet visits must be approved by the rescue.
 If your dog needs to see the vet, contact your case manager and they will determine if the dog needs to go.
 If the dog needs to go- approval will be sent to Blackberry and you will be able to call and make an appointment.
 If the dog does go to the vet with approval, the vet will send the bill to the rescue.
 No out of pocket cost for you.
 If you go to the vet without approval or go to a vet outside of our own vet, you will be responsible for the cost. **If you are outside of the metro area, other arrangements will be made for vet visits.
 Spay/Neuter appointments are on assigned dates at our vet.
 Transport is available to help with vet visits.

-What is the difference between Full Time Foster and Temporary Foster?
+What is the difference between Full Time Foster, Temporary Foster, & Foster to Adopt?